Will My Insurance Rates Go Up Even if the Accident Wasn’t My Fault?

 When a driver causes an accident, whether through their recklessness or negligent behavior, it is safe to assume that their insurance rates will increase.
 But what if the accident wasn’t your fault?

-However, depending on the specific circumstances other legal principles may come into play.
+However, depending on the specific circumstances, other legal principles may come into play.

-What is Comparative Negligence?
+What Is Comparative Negligence?

-If the accident was not your fault then it is less likely that your insurance rates will go up.
+If the accident was not your fault, then it is less likely that your insurance rates will go up.
 However, if you are assigned even 1% responsibility for the crash, it is possible that you will see a slight increase.

 It is important to note that even if you are partially at fault, you can still collect compensation.
 However, you can incur consequences like an increase in insurance premiums.
 For more information, consult with a knowledgeable attorney today.